By Lundy Bancroft

 - his ability to manipulate and intimidate the children regarding their statements to the custody evaluator.

-There is also evidence that gender bias in family courts works to the batterer’s advantage.
-(Massachusetts Supreme Judicial Court Gender Bias Study) Even if the batterer does not win custody, his attempt can be among the most intimidating acts possible from the victim’s perspective, and can lead to financial ruin for her and her children.
+There is also evidence that gender bias in family courts works to the batterer’s advantage. (from a Supreme Judicial Court Gender Bias Study) Even if the batterer does not win custody, his attempt can be among the most intimidating acts possible from the victim’s perspective, and can lead to financial ruin for her and her children.

 After a break-up, the abuser sometimes becomes quickly involved with a new partner whom he treats relatively well.
 Abusers are not out of control, and therefore can be on “good” behavior for extended periods of time – even a year or two – if they consider it in their best interest to do so.
 The new partner may insist, based on her experience with him, that the man is wonderful to her, and that any problems reported from the previous relationship must have been fabricated, or must result from bad relationship dynamics for which the two parents are mutually responsible.
 The abuser can thus use his new partner to create the impression that he is not a risk.